Small Business Websites Survey: Insights Into 2022

 - Website development methods

 - Website features and priorities

 We’ve also featured thoughts directly from the web development experts themselves.
 They’ve shared their own experiences, tips, and ideas for small businesses striving to create successful websites.

 Southern-Owned Small Businesses Are Less Likely to Have a Website

-As we surveyed our respondents from across the United States, we found a sizable difference in the small businesses that have websites versus the ones that don’t based on the region they’re in.
+As we surveyed our respondents from across the United States, we found a sizable difference in the small businesses that have websites versus the ones that don’t base on the region they’re in.
 Of the 30% of small businesses that don’t have websites, the largest portion of them comes from the southern U.S. The full breakdown is as follows: